karl-nava/Theatre_Simulator/readme[1].txt

-How to run the program:
+How to run the program: Type these lines in command prompt javac Main.java java Main
-javac Main.java
-java Main